Meet the Staff

 Chris Pitts - Principal

 Chris's performing background is mainly in music.
 He plays the piano, guitar, saxophone and clarinet.
 Throughout school and university he was responsible for setting up and running a wide variety of bands, orchestras and choirs.
 He has also composed and arranged music in a range of styles.
 He has sustained an active interest in drama since school, having written the Tamworth Pantomime in 2011 and 2012, and worked with another youth theatre group based in Tamworth before setting up Stage It!.
 Completely passionate about giving young people a fun and positive experience of performing arts, he tells anyone who will listen that "If the lessons are fun, then the students won't even realise they are learning".
-Chris trained as a doctor, and currently works as a Medical Learning Director with a company based in Winchester.
+Chris trained as a doctor, and currently works for the Pharmaceutical Industry.
 He spends most of the week looking forward to Stage It!
 Saturdays!

 Emma is a freelance dancer, teacher and choreographer who trained at Burton and South Derbyshire College (Performing Arts Specialist) and Staffordshire University where she gained a Foundation Degree in Dance and Theatre Arts.
 She is an Associate Teacher for the United Teachers of Dance association (known as UTD).
 Emma has taught cluster groups and Pre-school children through Staffordshire County Council.
 She has worked and performed extensively, including working as a dancer for an entertainments company in Greece, directing and producing numerous shows, dancing at Blackpool Winter Gardens, the Royal Albert Hall, Port Aventura Spain, Her Majesty’s Theatre London, and Birmingham NEC (The Clothes Show Live).
 She has been in the cast for various productions, including Summer Holiday, A Chorus Line, Cats, In Any Other World, Quadrophenia 2012 and 23.